 Many people associate forced labour and slavery with physical violence, but there are many other insidious ways used to force people to work.
 Some of these are deeply ingrained in some cultures, including debt bondage – trapping a person in a debt that they cannot pay off – which affects around one-fifth of all people in forced labour exploitation.

 It is often the most vulnerable and excluded groups in a society who become trapped in forced labour, including:

 - Unemployed people, or those who cannot find sustained work

 - People who belong to so-called lower castes – including Dalits in India

 Migrant workers are at much higher risk of forced labour exploitation than other workers.
 They are often targeted as they may not speak the language, they may have smaller networks to call upon, limited rights and be dependent on their employers (for things like accommodation, food and the legal right to remain in the country).

 Forced labour also happens in societies where the rule of law is weak, or where corruption is common.
 It can also be prevalent in any economy that is dependent on cheap labour.
 Recent data shows that forced labour has increased in both absolute and relative terms since 2016.
 The initial months of the Covid-19 pandemic resulted in widespread reports of forced labour.

 Where and how big is the problem?

-- 4.5 million are in forced sexual exploitation
+- 6.3 million people endure forced commercial sexual exploitation